Laura Wakim Chapman

 Jeannette Laura Wakim Chapman (née Wakim; born November 26, 1984) is an American politician who has served as a member of the West Virginia Senate from the 1st district since the 2022 West Virginia Senate election.

-In December 2024, Chapman was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, hosted by Future Caucus for young legislators invested in building bipartisan policy addressing key healthcare issues.

 Legal career

 Chapman is an attorney by profession.

 Political career

 In 2024, Chapman endorsed Donald Trump's presidential campaign.

 Personal life

 Chapmans father is former state legislator Chris Wakim.